Pritzker Architecture Prize awarded to Paris-based duo

 “It’s clear that in one year many things have changed, especially in terms of our relationship with space,” Lacaton said.
 “We have all been forced to stay home.
 It has clearly made visible that living space is extremely important.”

-She and Vassal noted they had long focused on the theory that “more generous space is extremely important for everyday life.
+She noted the duo had long focused on the theory that “more generous space is extremely important for everyday life.
 We have made efforts to always develop more space than the standard that’s requested.
-So for us this is a confirmation that generosity of space is extremely important and is not connected to how much money you have.”
+So for us this is a confirmation …. generosity of space is extremely important for everyone and is not connected to how much money you have.”

+Added Vassal: “We believe more and more that we have to open spaces to the natural elements — to air, sun, and natural light.”
+One of the ways the pair attempts to connect the inside to the outside, he said, is the model of an apartment opening onto a greenhouse-like enclosed conservatory or “winter garden,” which itself opens onto a balcony.
+“It’s a way of bringing the concept of a house with a garden into the dense city,” he said.

+In a 2011 project, Lacaton and Vassal transformed a 17-story Paris city housing project originally built in the early ’60s, collaborating with Frederic Druot.
+They removed a concrete facade and increased space for residents, adding terraces and large windows with full views of the city.
+In a similar undertaking in Bordeaux in southwest France several years ago, they added a “winter garden” to a 530-unit dwelling, increasing space for residents while making sure they weren’t displaced during the job.

+The pair also transformed the Palais de Tokyo in Paris in 2012, increasing the space by 20,000 square meters (215,278 square feet), in part by creating new underground spaces in the popular contemporary art museum.

-Lacaton and Vassal met while studying architecture in the late ’70s in Bordeaux in southwest France.
+Lacaton and Vassal met while studying architecture in the late ’70s in Bordeaux.
 Lacaton then pursued an urban planning degree while Vassal moved to Africa to work in urban planning in Niger — an experience he called “a second school of architecture.”
 In Niger, the two built their first joint project, a straw hut made of locally sourced wood.

 The pair founded Lacaton & Vassal in 1987 in Bordeaux and moved it to Paris in 2000.
 They have devoted their energies to both private and public housing, as well as museums and other cultural and academic institutions.